danielrosehill/Claude-Slash-Commands/commands/documentation/awesome-lists/creation/awesome-scratchpad.md

 - This is not a definitive list.
 That is almost never possible.
 - For shields.io, use badges for View Repo, Star Count, Last Commit

+## Additional Guidelines

-Add or integrate a TOC but don't make it so long that it takes over the presentation.
+- Add or integrate a TOC but don't make it so long that it takes over the presentation.
 Consider linking just to key sections.

-Use horizontal lines to break / divide between sections (but not individual projects).
+-  Use horizontal lines to break / divide between sections (but not individual projects).

-You can pull a short description of each repo using fetch.
-If the user has added their notes, synthesise the two data sources, combining the project's own description with the user's obesrvations (likewise for categories.)
+You can pull a short description of each repo using fetch but consider running this as a script so that you don't need to prompt the user for every fetch you make.

+If the user has added their notes, synthesize the two data sources, combining the project's own description with the user's observations (likewise for categories.)

+The user has aggregated these resources for a reason and will likely share why this collection matters.
+If they didn't, you may ask them.

+Once you have integrated the repos from the scratchpad, delete the contents of the scratchpad.

 ## Presentation format